DenysVuika/alfresco-identity-service/README.md

 - **[alfresco keycloak theme](https://github.com/Alfresco/alfresco-keycloak-theme)**
 - **alfresco-realm.json**

-The realm file is already included into the image, but you can customise.
+The realm file is already included into the image, but you can customise it by providing external configuration file.

 ![](docs/login.png)